mhilker/commander-neo4j/README.md

 ```
 CREATE CONSTRAINT ON (e:Event) ASSERT e.id IS UNIQUE
 CREATE CONSTRAINT ON (c:Command) ASSERT c.id IS UNIQUE
+CREATE CONSTRAINT ON (a:Aggregate) ASSERT a.id IS UNIQUE
 ```

 ## Import events